I’m so glad you’re here!

 Hi there,

-We’ll center your values, your lived experience, and your goals
+We center your values, lived experience, and health goals.

 We seek opportunities to cultivate autonomy, competence, and fierce self-compassion in your relationship with your body and food.